Chapter 17

 Taken off guard, John could find no words even as his eyes spoke volumes.

-“But if I’m a bad girl…then lucky for you,” as she spun away.
+“But if I’m a bad girl…then lucky for you,” and she spun away.

 “As I recall, you don’t believe in luck,” John called after her.